By entering this event, you agree to abide by our standard race rules, including:

 - All participants must write their name and details of any health problems or medication on the reverse of the race number along with details of next of kin or someone who can be contacted in the event of an emergency.
-Numbers must be worn on the front of shirts/vests during the race.
-Participants should also inform the race organisers in advance of the event of any special medical conditions.

 - Participants must begin the events during the official recognised starting times.

-- Participants enter at their own risk, the organiser takes no responsibility for illness, injury, loss or damage suffered by entrants.
+- Participants enter at their own risk.
+The Organiser takes no responsibility for illness, injury, loss or damage suffered by entrants.

 The Start & Course Monitoring

-- Participants shall assemble for the race in their assigned timing pen no less than 10 minutes prior to the race start.
+- Participants shall assemble for the race in their timing pen no less than 10 minutes prior to the race start.
 Any athlete attempting to enter the timing pens late and near to the start time shall be referred to the back end of the assembled runners and required to start after all other participants have crossed the start line.

-- All participants must be positioned behind the starting line when starting and must run over the start mat to activate their timing chip, failure to do so will result in a finishing time not being available for them.
+- All participants must be positioned behind the starting line when starting and must run over the start mat to activate their timing chip.
+Failure to do so will result in a finishing time not being available for them.